nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `FindMyIntern` and the **Actor** is the `user` unless specified otherwise)

-**Use Case: UC1 - Add internship application to the tracker**
+**Use Case: UC1 - Add internship application**

 **MSS**:
-1. User wants to add an internship application to the tracker.
+1. User requests to add an internship application.
 2. User enters the details for the internship application.
-3. FindMyIntern adds the new internship application into the tracker.
+3. FindMyIntern creates the new internship application.

    Use case ends.